-- For an R2-certified DSV, verification of a valid R2 certificate will satisfy due diligence requirements - This includes ensuring the certificate is active/valid, confirming the scope of certification, inclusion of Process Requirements (as applicable), etc. - For a non-R2 DSV, there are no significant changes to due diligence requirements beyond updating the verbiage to reference the applicable sections and/or Appendices in the revised Standard and/or the REC, except: - additional due diligence requirements are detailed (as well as in Appendix A 8(d)) for instances where a DSV is to perform data sanitization on the R2 Facility's behalf.
+- For an R2v3-certified DSV, verification of a valid R2 certificate will satisfy due diligence requirements - This includes ensuring the certificate is active/valid, confirming the scope of certification, inclusion of Process Requirements (as applicable), etc. - For a non-R2v3 DSV (including R2:2013 certified DSVs), there are no significant changes to due diligence requirements beyond updating the verbiage to reference the applicable sections and/or Appendices in the revised Standard and/or the REC, except: - additional due diligence requirements are detailed (as well as in Appendix A 8(d)) for instances where a DSV is to perform data sanitization on the R2 Facility's behalf.